 Normally Rox-zee see’s her clients a month later for a routine touch up to go over certain areas that, since having healed, need to be gone over or the shape enhanced, but I was so jam-packed at work I only saw her six weeks later.
 By that time I was deliriously excited for a touch up here and there and was a lot more at ease as I knew what to expect from the appointment.

 What I enjoyed so much about my microblading experience with Rox-zee was not only that she was extremely talented, you can just tell that this sort of thing comes very naturally to her, but was that I felt as though she was with me every step of the way.
 Microblading is a fairly new fad and can be a bit overwhelming at times, especially post your first session and pre touch up session; but Rox-zee was constantly texting me, checking up on me and wanting to know how I was doing.
-I can tell that she generally cares about her clients and wants their experience with her to be a positive one, right from the start through to the finish.
+I can tell that she genuinely cares about her clients and wants their experience with her to be a positive one, right from the start through to the finish.

 All the important info